danielselbachtechofc/server-dns-ipv4/README.md

 This script sets up a primary DNS server using BIND 9 on Debian 12.
 It configures the server to be both recursive and authoritative.

 ## Usage
-Replace placeholders in `server-dns-primary-ipv4.sh` with your actual server details:
+Replace placeholders in `setup-dns-server-primary.sh` with your actual server details:

    - `[YOUR_SERVER_IP]`
    - `[FORWARDER_1_IP]`, `[FORWARDER_2_IP]`